jearle/learning-programming-through-nodejs/README.md

 If you're a designer, you could write a program that automates exporting pngs/jpgs from PSDs.
 If you're a security expert, you can create a lightweight program that parses text files.
 If you're a cashier, you could write a program that calculates sale prices for left over halloween candy.

 If you're a student you could even write a program that calculates the answers to your math homework.
-This may sound like cheating, but it actually enforces your understanding.
+This may sound like cheating, but it actually reinforces your understanding of the mathematical concepts.
 Plus, you have a means to verify your answers without the aid of a teacher.

 ## Why JavaScript?